Nikipant/Create_Hysterese/README.md

 - Name of the files
 	- if the simultations have been done at a specific angle, this must be stated in the filename.
 	Format: "..._angle_Grad.odt" or "..._angle_deg.odt".
 Otherwise the program can't handle the data accordingly.
 - Columns
-	-The columns can't be identified just by the file and must be given specifically in the code.
+	- The columns can't be identified just by the file and must be given specifically in the code.
 	This means if in future versions of OOMMF the column names might defer so the program needs an adjustment.
 - Files must have an individual name.